isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-cages-for-bearded-dragons.markdown

 Poor ventilation can lead to respiratory issues, so a cage with a well-ventilated structure is essential for maintaining your bearded dragon's health.
 ### 3. Material
-The durability and safety of the cage material are crucial.Â For instance, the **Carolina Custom Cages Terrarium** is made of sturdy glass with a metal mesh top, providing both durability and security.
+The durability and safety of the cage material are crucial.
+For instance, the **Carolina Custom Cages Terrarium** is made of sturdy glass with a metal mesh top, providing both durability and security.